chax-at/transactional-prisma-testing/README.md

 * Transactions in test cases are generally supported
   * Inner transaction rollback is implemented by using <a href="https://www.postgresql.org/docs/current/sql-savepoint.html">PostgreSQL Savepoints</a>
     and behaves as expected (compared to single query rollback as described above).
-  * However, parallel transaction execution is not supported, e.g. you cannot use `await Promise.all(/* Multiple calls that will each start transactions */);` in your tests (because queries might be executed in any order and savepoint rollback does not work in this case).
-    Use a regular prisma client instead or call your queries sequentially.
+  * Parallel transaction execution is not completely supported, e.g. you should not use `await Promise.all(/* Multiple calls that will each start transactions */);` in your tests.
+Use a regular prisma client or call your queries sequentially instead.
+    * `$transaction` calls use a lock internally and are therefore automatically executed sequentially (There will only be one active inner transaction at one time).
+    * However, inner transaction rollback does not work correctly if other queries (outside of the transaction) have been executed while the transaction was open, therefore it is recommended to not use parallel execution with inner transactions.
 * Sequences (auto increment IDs) are not reset when transaction are rolled back.
 If you need specific IDs in your tests, you can
   <a href="https://stackoverflow.com/a/41108598">reset all sequences by using SETVAL</a> before each test.